Sign up for e-mail or text message reminders for any event.

-In addition, the team met its goal of earning Scholar All-American honors from the Collegiate Swimming Coaches Association for the fifth consecutive year.
+In addition, the team met its goal of earning Team Scholar All American Award from the Collegiate Swimming Coaches Association of America for the fifth consecutive year.
+Read more »

 The momentum achieved from all these accomplishments will propel the Hollins swim team into the highly anticipated 2013-2014 season.